 You'll find the source code in the file Demo Media Player.
-Here is what the button calls look like to create media player window python for an exhaustive explanation.
+Here is what the button calls look like to create media player window robotic remote control.
+Building a remote control using a GUI is easy enough.
+One button for each of the directions is a start.
+Perhaps something like this: